 In the Age of Enlightenment, some science experts started the practice of interpreting their own dreams.
 The bedroom slowly became a place for sleep and sexual intimacy alone, and sleep itself became regulated.
 By the 1800s, excessive sleep was regarded as a mark of slothfulness.

 In the 1900s, neurons were discovered to be the individual units of the nervous system.
 The year 1903 marked the formulation of the first sleeping pill, barbital.
-Within 30 years, it had become one of the most abused drugs in the USA.
-A still more momentous discovery was that of Circadian rhythms in the body.
+Within 30 years, it had become one of the most abused drugs in the United States.
+An even more momentous discovery was that of Circadian rhythms in the body.

-Constantin von Economo, a physician, studied patients with encephalitis who displayed sleep abnormalities, and identified the region of the brain called the hypothalamus as the center of sleep and wake activity in 1916 and following years.
+Constantin von Economo, a physician, studied patients with encephalitis who displayed sleep abnormalities and identified the region of the brain called the hypothalamus as the center of sleep and wake activity in 1916 and the following years.

-The year 1925 was the start of the research of one of the most distinguished workers in the field, Nathaniel Kleitman.
-He discovered the existence of rapid eye movement (REM) sleep, and went on to study sleep and wakefulness; cerebral cortical activity in mentation, consciousness, and voluntary movement; and the effects of sleep deprivation.
+By 1925, Nathaniel Kleitman, who eventually became one of the most distinguished scientists in the field, began studying the pathophysiology of sleep.
+He discovered the existence of rapid eye movement (REM) sleep and went on to study sleep and wakefulness, cerebral cortical activity in mentation, consciousness, voluntary movement, and the effects of sleep deprivation.

-In 1924, the electroencephalogram (EEG) was invented, but it was published only after 5 years in which the concept was validated.
+In 1924, the electroencephalogram (EEG) was invented; however, the article on this discovery was published 5 years after its original development.
 The differing brain electrical waves during sleep and wakefulness were discovered during this process.
 Around this time, stimulants began to be used to promote wakefulness in narcolepsy patients.

-In 1935, the German researcher Bunning recognized the existence of the biological clock, and found that it is inherited in each species.
-Just two years later, the team of Loomis, Harvey, and Hobart discovered the five stages of sleep, and named the brain waves characteristic of each, as alpha, low voltage, spindles, spindles plus random, and random waves.
-The structure of sleep was being unveiled.
+In 1935, the German researcher Bunning recognized the existence of the biological clock and found that it is inherited in each species.
+Just two years later, the team of Loomis, Harvey, and Hobart discovered the five stages of sleep and named the brain waves characteristic of each as alpha, low voltage, spindles, spindles plus random, and random waves.
+The structure of sleep as we know it today was being unveiled during this time.

-In 1939, Kleitman’s Sleep and Wakefulness was published, covering many years of sleep research, sleep disorders, temperature changes during sleep, and sleep-wake cycles.
+In 1939, Kleitman’s Sleep and Wakefulness was published, which covered many years of sleep research, sleep disorders, temperature changes during sleep, and sleep-wake cycles.
 Further work established the role of the brainstem in skeletal muscle relaxation during sleep, which advanced the understanding of the neurophysiology of sleep.